bradbergeron-us/quickstart-jekyll-zurb/README.md

 Unlike other projects (such as Octopress), this is a minimal skeleton repository upon which you can build your project.
 You _have_ to understand all the moving parts and how they are configured.

-This project is meant to be deployed on GitHub Pages, no Grunt or Gulp involved (though you are free to use them).

 ## What's Inside

 - Jekyll 2
-- SASS 3
+- SASS 3 (through libSass for fast compile times)
 - ZURB Foundation 5 + Foundation JS plug-ins
 - Bare-bones page template
 - Sensible Jekyll defaults
 - Site-wide Atom feed for all blog posts
 - Integration with GitHub Pages Jekyll plug-ins
+- Broccoli-based compilation pipeline

 ## Getting Started